ml-smores/fast/README.md

 -------------------------------------------------
-FAST -- Feature-Aware Student knowledge Tracing
+FAST: Feature-Aware Student knowledge Tracing
 ------------------------------------------------
-latest update of readme: 08/12/2014
+Latest update of readme: 08/12/2014

-This is a readme for FAST's code usage, input file format and major output files.
+This is an implementation of FAST model (http://educationaldatamining.org/EDM2014/uploads/procs2014/long%20papers/84_EDM-2014-Full.pdf).
+This readme contains FAST's code usage, input file format and major output files.

 This code is only for research purposes not for commercial purposes.
 It is still under improvement.